evenlee/aurelia-identityserver-aspnetcore/README.md

   * cd src/WebApi
     * dotnet restore
-  * dnu commands install Microsoft.Dnx.Watcher (TODO update this for DOTNET)

 ### how to run?
 The root of the solution contains a .cmd file which will start all projects.
-We use dnx-watch, so file changes will result in an immediate recompilation of the sources.
-(TODO update this for DOTNET)
+We use dotnet watch, so file changes will result in an immediate recompilation of the sources.

 ### WebPack
 The webprojects AureliaAspNetApp and AureliaWebsite don't use jspm any longer but I migrated things to webpack/NPM.